 No other music teaching book has anything like this.

-This exploration of melody and chord creation is fun to read, easy to understand, and full of practical knowledge.
-The series contains 124 interactive exercises and 324 audiovisual examples from artists like: The Beatles, Journey, Taylor Swift, Beyoncé, Adele, Coldplay, Billy Joel, Lady Gaga, Elton John, and Maroon 5 that make it easy to see the techniques these successful artists use.
+Learn from 124 interactive exercises and 324 audiovisual examples from artists like: The Beatles, Journey, Taylor Swift, Beyoncé, Adele, Coldplay, Billy Joel, Lady Gaga, Elton John, Maroon 5 and more!

 In the previous chapter, you learned that a song can be broken up into two fundamental building blocks; the chords and the melody.
 In this chapter, we will look at the function of some of the basic chords to see how they can fit in a chord progression.
 In particular, we’ll begin to answer the question, “if this chord were played next, would it sound good and why?”